-Prior to joining BehaviourWorks Australia, Kun was a senior data analyst at the Australian Institute of Health and Welfare where she worked with national cancer and mortality statistics and conducted health record linkages.
+Previously, Kun was a senior data analyst at the Australian Institute of Health and Welfare, where she worked with national cancer and mortality statistics and conducted health record linkages.

-In 2016, Kun received an Endeavour Research Fellowship and was a visiting scholar at the School of Psychology and Centre for Decision Research and Experimental Economics at the University of Nottingham (UK).
+In 2016, Kun received an Endeavour Research Fellowship and was a visiting scholar at the School of Psychology and Centre for Decision Research and Experimental Economics at the University of Nottingham.

-Kun has delivered lectures and taught classes in applied psychology at the University of Melbourne, which included topics in consumer behaviour, health, wellbeing and political psychology.
-Her research has been published in several journals including the Personality and Social Psychology Review, Journal of Personality, Social Psychological and Personality Science and Scientific Reports.
+Kun has delivered lectures in applied psychology at Monash University and the University of Melbourne.
+Her work has been published in Personality and Social Psychology Review, Journal of Personality, Social Psychological and Personality Science, and Scientific Reports.